Getting Through The Holiday Season

 Remembering Previous Happy Holidays

-If you’re sharing the holiday with family and close friends, recalling joyful moments spent together in the past, could bring you some comfort.
-A funny anecdote from a previous Christmas together, will help to nullify any awkwardness, helping those around you to feel more relaxed in your presence.
+Sharing the holiday with family and close friends and remembering joyful moments spent together, is a good way to lighten the load.
+A funny anecdote from a previous Christmas when your partner was alive will help to dispel any awkwardness, making it easier for those around you to feel more relaxed in your company.
+It will also encourage positive thoughts as you recall those happy moments.

-Offering to help with the preparation for the occasion might also be a practical diversion.
+Getting involved with preparation for the occasion could also be a practical diversion.
 Anything that distracts you and helps you to forget your sorrows for a while will be of benefit.

-If you are spending the Holiday with close family and friends, don’t be afraid to talk about your partner
+If you are spending the holiday with close family and friends, there will be no expectations for you to be particularly ‘upbeat and jolly’ – and don’t be afraid to talk about your partner.
+It will help to nullify an otherwise sensitive situation and might also encourage dialogue about your partner from others.

-It’s also OK to get upset.
-If this happens, just take yourself off to somewhere quiet and give in to any urge you might have to cry, or to just sit quietly for a while.
+It’s OK to get upset.
+If this happens, just take yourself off to somewhere quiet and give in to any urge you might have to cry.
+Sitting quietly for a while and breathing deeply will help you to regain your composure.
 Those around you will understand!

 You May Want to Spend Time Alone

-You may want to cut yourself off from the Holiday festivities completely.
+You may want to cut yourself off from the festivities completely.
 The process of writing cards and leaving off your partner’s name is no small feat and could cause unnecessary anguish.
-Walking around the shops, choosing presents for others will also remind you of items you may have bought for your partner.
+Walking around the shops, choosing presents for others will also remind you of gifts you may have chosen for your partner.

 It’s fine to talk to your children about the absent parent.
-Talking about their late father or mother will help them to accept that although they may not be with them any more, they will always be a part of their lives.
+Talking about their late father or mother will help them to accept that although they may not be with them any more, those they have lost will always be a part of their lives.
 Share with them any happy stories from Christmas past.
-Ask them what they remember about their absent parent.
+Ask them what they remember about their mother or father.

-Congratulate yourself for coming thus far, and try to look forward with optimism.
+Use this time to create new memories, reappraise your future and congratulate yourself for coming thus far.
+Try to look forward with optimism.
 There will no doubt be down times ahead, but while you have the chance, let yourself go a little and face tomorrow when it comes.